Who We Are - What We Do

 We are not a mandatory HOA.
 We do not mandatorily collect dues but rely on voluntary participation.
-And again, many thanks to the paid members who support and fund the various activities and projects undertaken by the Civic Association for the benefit of the ENTIRE neighborhood.
+Many thanks to the paid members who support and fund the various activities and projects undertaken by the Civic Association for the benefit of the ENTIRE neighborhood.

-We have no authority to create or enforce restrictions on how owners may use their properties.
+It is not our role, nor do we have the authority to create or enforce restrictions on how homeowners may use their properties.
 This is covered by City/Parish ordinances and residents must be in compliance.
 Complaints should be referred to the City/Parish for investigation.

 We have no authority to resolve disputes between neighbors.